 Dining: Here are links to reviews of some of the restaurants we encountered during our trip:

 Speaking of dining, the once-legendary Moe's Deli has lost its soul.
 Founder Mitchell 'Moe' Sussman died and his son sold the quintessential Jewish delicatessen on Frankford Avenue.
-Moe's Deli opened in 1952.

 Moe's is now Asian-owned and 80% of the many deli, bread and meat offerings are no longer available.
 If this were a South Park episode, the place would be named City Deli.
 What's left of Moe's can be found directly across the street from the still-awesome, recently remodeled Mayfair Diner.